linzhangcs/programming-design-systems-projects/README.md

 # About this repository

 This is Lin's repo for following [Printing Code](http://printingcode.runemadsen.com/) class.
-This will also document my learning progress of [Rune.js](http://runemadsen.github.io/rune.js/) and exploration of the idea of [design systems](http://runemadsen.com/blog/on-meta-design-and-algorithmic-design-systems/).
+This will also document my learning progress of [Rune.js](http://runemadsen.github.io/rune.js/) and exploration into the idea of [design systems](http://runemadsen.com/blog/on-meta-design-and-algorithmic-design-systems/).
 All-around fun stuff!
 Thanks to [Rune Madsen](https://runemadsen.com/) for providing access to his class website online!

 ## Running the projects